 - Optionally, enter the number of days or hours you want to allow the individual to complete this task.

-- In the Related File box, specify on which file the task is to be assigned.
+- In the Assign the task to a file box, specify on which file the task is to be assigned.

 If a task assignee rejects the task, by default Relay ends the workflow.
 You have three options: